Anveshkalwa/project/README.md

-Title – Animal intrusion detection in digital farming using deep learning
+Title – Detection of animal intrusion in digital farming using deep learning

 Team members: